 History & Introduction

-The Christine E. Lynn College of Caring has a rich and impressive history that continues to be written today.
+The Christine E. Lynn College of Nursing is grounded in caring theory and has a rich and impressive history that continues to be written today.

 In thirty five years, the College has grown from six to approximately 1,400 students, expanded its programs to include baccalaureate through doctoral, moved from a division in the College of Social Science to a free-standing College, expanded offerings to three campuses, established eminent scholar chairs and professorships focused on advancing nursing knowledge, and created five major centers/institutes that provide the opportunity for research, education, and interdisciplinary collaboration.